isca0/hashSplit/README.md

 ### How to use:

-This script has two commands:
+This script can receive two arguments:

   * build
   _Receives two arguments input and output to generate the qrcode files._